Early Years

 Margaret was placed in the household of Henry VI’s two half-brothers, Edmund and Jasper Tudor.
 The brothers were the sons of Owen Tudor and Catherine Valois (Henry V’s widow).

-The same year, Margaret Beaufort aged 12 years, married Edmund Tudor and became Countess of Richmond.
+In 1455 the Wars of the Roses broke out and both Edmund and Jasper fought for Henry VI on the Lancastrian side.
+The same year, Edmund Tudor aged 24 years married 12 year old Margaret.
+On her marriage she became Countess of Richmond.
 Most marriages with young people were not consummated until they were older, but Edmund Tudor, aged 24 years was not prepared to wait.

 When Edmund died in captivity in November 1456 Margaret, aged 13 years, was seven months pregnant.